 Proactive penetration testing can help combat would-be attackers by identifying for vulnerabilities before they do.
 The Rules of Engagement, or ROE, is a document that any reputable penetration testing company should put in place before testing begins.

 This happened to a client of MainNerve’s.
-The client was scheduled for their annual penetration testing and their internet line was not up and running (most likely a fiber cut from construction).
+The client’s internet line was not up and running at the time of their annual penetration test.
+This is most likely because of a fiber cut from construction.
 The client called to see if it was from MainNerve testing, but our tester hadn’t engaged yet.

 The Rules of Engagement provides information on how the tester will communicate with your team.
 MainNerve testers will always reach out before testing to ensure that your team is aware he or she will be actively engaging your systems.
 Additionally, if there are any high or critical vulnerabilities, you will be notified immediately.